berlinonline/berlin_dataportal_searchterms/README.md

 - phone numbers
 - land lots (German „Flurstück“)

-### Blacklist
+### Blocklist

-Instances of these categories are currently not detected automatically, but rather manually via the use of a blacklist (not included in this repository), which is being extended each time the dataset is updated (i.e., every month).
+Instances of these categories are currently not detected automatically, but rather manually via the use of a blocklist (not included in this repository), which is being extended each time the dataset is updated (i.e., every month).

-### Whitelist
+### Allowlist

 There are exceptions where searchterms are included in the data, even though they belong to one of the exclusion categories.
 In particular, we allow the following kinds of searchterms: